threefoldfoundation/threefold_data/content/blog/internet_is_growing_wild/internet_is_growing_wild.md

 <br/>
 <br/>
 Our mission is to empower and inspire people to recognize abundance by living new experiences one hour at a time.

-## The world needs a responsible internet

-On a humanitarian level the opportunities for creativity, learning and development are currently negatively influenced by a lack of access to performant and affordable Internet services.
-Since [Internet access is a human right](https://www.businessinsider.com/un-says-internet-access-is-a-human-right-2016-7#:~:text=Due%20to%20the%20lack%20of,20.), it should protect the status quo between the developed and less-developed regions of our world.

 ## The Internet needs to perform better